ubccr/coldfront/README.md

 ## Vagrant VM Install (Recommended)

 The application may be installed within a Vagrant VM that is running on Scientific Linux 7.
-The VM is provisioned using an Ansible playbook similar to the one used in production.
+The VM is provisioned using the same Ansible playbook used in production.

 1. Install [VirtualBox](https://www.virtualbox.org/).
 2. Clone the repository.